 But what exactly is the science behind this seemingly everlasting craze?

 You need two things: polyvinyl alcohol (the main ingredient in washable school glue) and borate ion (which you can get from borax, sodium tetraborate, or boric acid).
 What happens is that the polyvinyl alcohol in washable school glue is attracted to the borate ion from borax.
 This attraction makes the two molecules form long chains, and tons of those chains together form the slime we love!

 This week we finished our class book Archie's War and completed our final piece of writing about it.
 This was an informal letter written by Archie to his Uncle Teddy.
 Teddy had written to Archie to tell him all about the incredible experience he had witnessed on the battlefields in France on Christmas Day 1914.

-The children wrote some very fuuny yet emotional letters modelled on the style of Archie's War - I was very impressed.
+The children wrote some very funny yet emotional letters modeled on the style of Archie's War - I was very impressed.

 Next week we start our new book.......

 Another super week in Year 6!
 We are enjoying our new English story about Tommo in World War 1 and I have been so impressed with the children's thoughtful and insightful responses to the text.